sst/sst/www/docs/advanced/testing.md

 });
 ```

-Then when you deploy your app, use the [`--outputs-file`](https://docs.serverless-stack.com/packages/cli#deploy-stack) option to write the AWS CloudFormation stack outputs to a JSON file.
+Then when you deploy your app, use the [`--outputs-file`](../packages/cli.md#deploy-stack) option to write these stack outputs to a JSON file.

 ```bash
 npx sst deploy --outputs-file outputs.json